-The difference between Universal Studios, Islands Of Adventure and Volcano Bay in a nutshell:
+The Difference between Universal Studios, Islands of Adventure and Volcano Bay

 The rides, attractions and experiences are significantly different in all the parks.
 The easiest way to tell the difference is that Universal Studios is based more on movies and TV shows, whereas Islands of Adventure is where the fantasy and thrill rides are.
 The most unique park of the three is Volcano Bay, which is a fully themed water park that feels like you’ve discovered your own paradise island.

 The Wizarding World of Harry Potter is spread across both Universal parks in Orlando; Universal Studios has Diagon Alley, and Islands of Adventure has Hogsmeade – plus there’s a REAL Hogwarts Express train that links both the parks together!

-The parks are also easy to reach from CityWalk – Universal Orlando’s entertainment district filled with nightclubs, restaurants, shops and cinemas.
+Speaking of transportation, all three parks are easy to get to from CityWalk too, which is Universal Orlando’s entertainment district filled with restaurants, shops and cinemas.
 You can also catch free buses to the parks from Universal Orlando Resort hotels.

 Theme Park #1: Universal Studios